A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data

-\blfootnote{This work was partially funded by the Agence Nationale de la Recherche, under grant agreement no. ANR-18-CE36-0010-01.
-François Petit was supported by the IdEx Universit\'e Paris Cit\'e, ANR-18-IDEX-0001.
-Rapha\"el Porcher acknowledges the support of the French Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).}
+\extrafootertext{The authors gratefully acknowledge the Agence Nationale de la Recherche who partially funded this work under grant agreement no. ANR-18-CE36-0010-01.
+François Petit was supported by the IdEx Université Paris Cité, ANR-18-IDEX-0001.
+Raphaël Porcher acknowledges the support of the French Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).}